Merchant Marine of Switzerland: Swiss high seas fleet

 Switzerland has a civilian high seas fleet of merchant vessels, whose home port is Basel, in Switzerland.

 The first ships were purchased and operated by the government in order to ensure the supply of critical resources during World War II.
 After the war, a privately owned merchant fleet emerged, spurred in part by government subsidies that paid for the fleet's operation up until 1953, among them on behalf of the Migros Genossenschaftsbund the cargo ship Adele which was christened by Adele Duttweiler, the wife of Gottlieb Duttweiler, in Hamburg on 15 July 1952; her sister ship Sunamelia was commissioned some months later.

 In 2010, a fleet of 37 ships flew the Swiss flag, which was made up of bulk carriers, container ships, multi-purpose freighters and tankers, totalling one million tonnes and operated by six shipping companies.
+By 2022, the fleet had declined to 14 ships, down from 49 in 2016.